MuhmmadAbrar/Azheimer-predictor/README.md

 ## Improvements
 * Incase certain images are misclassified please raise an issue along with the image.
+* There will be provisions to check for ways to deal with the disease if diagnosed later
 * Since the hackathon's duration is 36hours, the model predicts almost every case of Azheimer.
 However the model can be finetuned to perfection if the training time is increased with a better GPU.